-If you are developing your property, tree removal will be considered through your site plan review approval or by getting a Tree Conservation Plan approved as part of your residential development proposal.
+When you develop your property, you may need to remove trees.
+This process is part of your site plan review approval or through a Tree Conservation Plan that you must get approved with your residential development proposal.

-Site Plan Review: Tree removal related to development on most properties is evaluated as part of the site plan review process.
-This process applies to development projects that require a building permit, expansions, alterations, paving or modification of parking areas, paving of unpaved areas, changing a use when a building permit is not required, and making changes to a building façade in some zones.
+Tree removal related to development is assessed during the site plan review process.
+This review applies to projects that need a building permit.
+It includes expansions, alterations, paving or modifying parking areas, paving unpaved areas, changing a use without needing a building permit, and making changes to a building's exterior in certain zones.

-Contact the Planning Division for more information about tree protection requirements and the required application process.
+For more information about tree protection requirements and the application process, please contact Development Services at developmentservices@cityofsalem.net or call 503-584-4646.

 Learn more: